 successor of Hokuto Shinken, "Divine Fist of the North Star", a secret

 martial arts style that allows its practitioner to destroy an opponent's

 body from within by striking into their secret channeling points, often

 resulting in a violent and gruesome death.
 Kenshiro uses his skills to

 protect the weak and innocent against the numerous villains that threaten

-Love that Fist of The
+That Fist of The

-North Star art style.
+North Star art style is fire.

 No Ken (known as Fist of the North Star in America) is a 2D